 To view the original ‘David’ sculpture you must visit the Galleria dell’Accademia in Florence.
 Created between 1501-1504, the 14 foot statue was originally destined to be on display in the Cathedral of Florence.
 When the sculpture was revealed to the Vestry Board, awed by its beauty, they decided the sculpture was ‘too perfect’ to be placed up high in the cathedral.
 A committee of local artists including, Leonard da Vinci and Botticelli, were called upon to decided on a new place for the statue in the city.
 Eventually, the statue was placed in the Piazza della Signoria.
 David remained in the square until 1873, when it was decided it should move to the Accademia to protect the statue from weathering.

-Along side the work of the great sculptors, keep an eye out for the work of their students.
-Also, the Bargello collection includes 2 panels entered by Lorenzo Ghiberti and Filippo Brunelleschi for the Baptistery door competition of 1401.
+Alongside the work of the great sculptors, keep an eye out for the work of their students.
+The Bargello collection also includes 2 panels, entered by Lorenzo Ghiberti and Filippo Brunelleschi, for the Baptistery door competition of 1401.
 For Renaissance art lovers, the Bargello is to sculpture what the Uffizi is to painting.

 A day trip to Florence is included on our short breaks to Tuscany.
 Our spring and autumn dates are an ideal time to visit the museums, as these seasons are less crowded than summer when you’ll be elbowing your way around the galleries.